webpack/webpack.js.org/content/guides/hmr-react.md

 ```

 Go ahead and edit and save your `App.js` file.
-You should see something like the following in your console.log:
+You should see something like the following in your browser's console.log:

 ```bash
 [WDS] App updated.
 Recompiling…